-Our work is funded by Fellowships from the Medical Research Council and the Fondation pour l'Audition, as well as by Grants from the Evelyn Trust, the Wellcome Trust and the Newton Trust.
+Our funding comes from the Medical Research Council, the Fondation pour l'Audition, the Evelyn Trust, Wellcome Trust and Newton Trust.

-We rely on volunteers to take part in our listening studies.
-If you are using hearing devices and interested, please get in touch.
+We need volunteers to take part in our studies.
+If you want to help, get in touch!

 Finally, learn more about cochlear implants by visiting our research demo.